Quansight-Labs/numpy_pytorch_interop/RFC.md

 **Versioning**.
 It should be clear from the previous points that NumPy has a fair amount of questionable and legacy pain points.
-It is for this reason that we decided that rather than fighting these, we would declare that the compat layer follows the behavior of Numpy's master (even, in some cases, of NumPy 2.0).
+It is for this reason that we decided that rather than fighting these, we would declare that the compat layer follows the behavior of Numpy's most recent release (even, in some cases, of NumPy 2.0).
 Given the stability of NumPy's API and how battle-tested its main functions are, we do not expect this to become a big maintenance burden.
 If anything, it should make our lives easier, as some parts of NumPy will soon be simplified, saving us the pain of having to implement all the pre-existing corner-cases.

 For reference NumPy 2.0 is expected to land at the end of this year.

+**Randomness**.
+PyTorch and NumPy use different random number generation methods.
+In particular, NumPy recently moved to a [new API](https://numpy.org/doc/stable/reference/random/index.html) with a `Generator` object which has sampling methods on it.
+The current compat. layer does not implement this new API, as the default bit generator in NumPy is a `PCG64`, while on PyTorch we use a `MT19937` on CPU and a `Philox`.
+From this, it follows that this API will not give any reproducibility guarantees when it comes to randomness.

 ## The `torch_np` module